tomisuarez2/ImuCalibration/README.md

 ax, ay, az: Accelerometer data (raw values) gx, gy, gz: Gyroscope data (raw values)

-Additional information as sampling frecuency, waiting time, number or moves and so on is also required.
+Additional information such as sampling frequency, waiting time, number of moves and so on is also required.

 --